zeyadsheriif/FTTF---From-Temporary-To-Forever/README.md

 The system follows a client-server architecture:
-1. Frontend: Built using Django for a responsive UI.
+1. Frontend: Built using Django for a responsive UI with HTML5 and CSS files.
 2. Backend: Django handles server-side logic and API processing.
-3. Database: Microsoft SQL Server stores user, product, and transaction data.
+3. Database: SQLITE3 file that stores user, product, and transaction data.

 Scrum Setup: